How to Treat PCOS & Irregular Periods Naturally

 PCOS Diet and Weight Loss

 The first place to start when treating any condition naturally is diet.
 Food is often overlooked as the most remarkable medicine on the planet.
-As the saying goes, we are what we eat.
-We can either be well balanced and full of energy, or in a state of dis-ease if we don’t eat a nutritious diet.
+It matters what we eat in PCOS.

 The goal with a PCOS diet is to stabilise blood sugar levels.
-This can be achieved by increasing protein intake (meat, seafood, eggs, brown rice, protein powder, tofu, nuts and seeds) along with good fats such as olive oil, avocado, oily fish, nuts and seeds and decreasing carbohydrates (cereals, white rice, bread, sugary drinks, processed packet food).
+This can be achieved by increasing protein intake (meat, seafood, eggs, brown rice, protein powder, tofu, nuts and seeds).
+As well as increasing good fats such as olive oil, avocado, oily fish, nuts and seeds.
+Decreasing carbohydrates (cereals, white rice, bread, sugary drinks, processed packet food) may also be beneficial.

-Cinnamon is a fantastic herb for stabilising blood sugar so try adding it to your cappuccino (decaf to avoid blood sugar spikes), protein shakes or smoothies.
+Cinnamon is a fantastic herb for stabilising blood sugar.
+Try adding it to your cappuccino (decaf to avoid blood sugar spikes), protein shakes or smoothies.

-Drink plenty of filtered water!
+It is recommended to drink plenty of filtered water.
 This is essential when you are losing weight and trying to clear acne from your skin.
-Aim for 2-3 litres daily.
+It is recommended to consume 2-3 litres daily.

 A good alternative to juice (which is full of sugar) is the Ocean Spray low sugar cranberry juice.
 Make sure it is low sugar which contains stevia, not sugar free which contains aspartame.